🎉 75% of content is free forever — Unlock Premium from $10/mo →

 Kurtosis

 Kurtosis measures the tailedness of a distribution — how much probability mass is in the tails relative to a normal distribution.
+Excess kurtosis subtracts 3 (the normal distribution's kurtosis) so that the normal baseline is zero.

 import numpy as np